ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

   the proposal suggest.
 This approach is not taken because it means that build-time only dependencies can't be distinguished

-* Using a pragma rather than a syntactic modifier would fix in better with how ``SOURCE`` imports work and make writing backwards compatible code easier::
+* Using a pragma rather than a syntactic modifier would fit in better with how ``SOURCE`` imports work and make writing backwards compatible code easier::

     import {-# SPLICE #-} B